fpereiro/proof/notes.md

 f        any     R, R                                    f f        none    P0, L, L                                o
 ```

+How to systematically perform type 2 conversion (and perhaps type 1 conversion)?
+Both seem to ask of us the same thing: for all the times where this m-configuration is called, what will the scanned symbol be?

+- The UTM is given as follows:

 ```
 f (𝕮, 𝕭, α)           ə        L        f1 (𝕮, 𝕭, α)